mhd-aris/mhd-aris/README.md

 ---

-I'm Aris,
+I'm Aris<br>
-I build systems not just to make things work but to make them meaningful.
+Build systems not just to make things work but to make them meaningful.

-Curiosity keeps me exploring,
-discipline keeps me building.
+Curiosity keeps me exploring, discipline keeps me building.
-Every project is a chance to learn, connect,
-and turn ideas into something real.
+Every project is a chance to learn, connect, and turn ideas into something real.

 Now growing as an Associate Software Engineer, learning to balance precision with empathy,